 • All credit card transactions should be completed in your presence.
 Don't let anyone take your credit card out of sight, where it may be cloned.

 • Use the room safe.
-Never leave valuables in your suitcase or elsewhere in your room, where cleaning staff can access it.
-If anything goes missing from your room safe, it is almost certainly an inside job by staff of the hotel.
+Never leave valuables in your suitcase or elsewhere in your room, where cleaning staff can access them.
+If anything goes missing from your room safe, it is almost certainly an inside job by the hotel staff.
 Speak to your agent or operator who will help you sort this out with the hotel owner or manager.

-• Keep your hotel door locked and don't open for strangers.
+• Keep your hotel door locked and don't open it for strangers.

 • Ask the hotel front desk about your immediate surroundings, if there are any areas to avoid, etc. You can also get directions about where to go.